DuckpinV001

 Project Introduction

 The pinsetters at Congressional Country Club were designed well before the first integrated circuit was demonstrated.
 They are controlled by mechanical relays in a Gold-Ruberg artform.
 When I bring guests to the Club, the pinsetters are a must stop and I can spend at least 15 minutes watching them perform.
-Each lane headboard shown below has a display of pin numbers, but they are not and were never functional.
+(See Appendix D) Each lane headboard shown below has a display of pin numbers, but they are not and were never functional.
 Could I use a computer to light the numbers?
 Could I track the ball’s location, angle, and speed and measure the result?
 Did I find a use for a RPI and IOT in one project?
 And, could I do it all for less than $100 per lane?

 Background